 TIMSS is an assessment of mathematics and science performance that has been monitoring global trends in pupil attainment at Years 5 and 9 since 1995.
 TIMSS takes place every 4 years in over 60 countries; it provides internationally-comparable data about performance and how this relates to pupils' attitudes, gender and background.
 TIMSS also includes surveys of teachers and school leaders to gather information about their views on teaching and resources for mathematics and science.
 TIMSS is taken every 4 years with Year 5 and Year 9.
-The next sitting is 2023.
-The last sitting was in 2019.
+The last sitting was in 2023.